Another of the brilliant professional songwriting teams employed

 productive and gifted team.

 Barry Imberman was born in Flatbush on February 9, 1939.
 Barry's father was an accountant, mother a housewife with a family that included several classically trained musicians.
 He grew up at 2063 Homescrest Avenue in Brighton Beach.
 As a child Barry would take occasional piano lessons.
+His professional ambition as a young man was to be an architect.
+At fourteen he began writing songs.
 Imberman was the president of his senior class, leader of the Junior and Senior Sings and member of the Go-Getters, a cheering squad that greeted visitors to the school and did community service.

 The publisher that had given Imberman his number, with an office in the Brill Building, liked one of his songs The Ecstasy of Love, hired a band and recorded a demo.
 The song failed to find a buyer, but Imberman used his unspent tuition money to book in a Brill Building studio and record of his songs.
 Lou Stallman a songwriter, walked in the studio, and asked Imberman to join Round Music, a publishing company that he and Joe Shapiro formed a named after the #1 song Round and Round they had written for Perry Como.
 He worked there for most of a year, writing with Shapiro, Sid Jacobson and began using the name Mann.